-7.2.1 Inspect respirator before and after each use, and during cleaning.
-Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses and connectors, and constant-flow connector.

-7.2.2 Inspect the respirator hoses, breathing tube, air entry ports, and fittings for dust contamination; make sure they are clean before making connections.
+- 7.2.1 Inspect respirator before and after each use, and during cleaning.
+Inspection shall include a check for tightness of connections and the condition of the lenses, suspension, cape and elastic parts, breathing tube, respirator hoses and connectors, and constant-flow connector. - 7.2.2 Inspect the respirator hoses, breathing tube, air entry ports, and fittings for dust contamination; make sure they are clean before making connections.

-7.2.3 The helmet suspension is very important for maintaining maximum head and respiratory protection.
-It must be inspected for fit and wear on a daily basis, and replaced immediately at the first sign of wear.
-Refer to Section 9.6 for suspension replacement.

-NOTE: Refer to Section 6.1 for adjustment of the alternate web suspension with sweatband.

-7.2.4 The inner collar is very important for controlling air escape from the helmet and preventing ingress of dust.
-The elastic collar should fit snugly around the user's neck.
-Replace the cape when the collar no longer fits snugly around the neck.

-7.2.5 The outer cape provides protection from rebounding abrasive and from abrasive ingress into the helmet.
+- 7.2.3 The helmet suspension is very important for maintaining maximum hard hat and respiratory protection.
+It must be inspected for fit and wear on a daily basis, and replaced immediately at the first sign of wear (See Section 6.1 for adjustment and Section 9-3 for replacement). - 7.2.4 The inner collar is very important for controlling air escape from the helmet and preventing ingress of dust.
+The elastic collar fit snugly around the user's neck.
+The collar must be replaced when it no longer fits snugly around the neck. - 7.2.5 The outer cape provides protection from rebounding abrasive and from abrasive ingress into the helmet.
 Inspect the outer cape frequently for wear.
-Replace the cape before holes appear, or any wear occurs that prevents the cape from providing the protection for which it is intended.
+Replace the cape before holes wear through, or any wear occurs that prevents the cape from providing the protection for which it is intended.